jostylr/role-dnd-hybrid/src/rules.md

 ### Defense

 * Parry.
-A successful defense allows one to add the difference to next attack against that opponent with same weapon. -4 defending against ranged attacks.
+A successful defense allows one to add the difference to next attack against that opponent with same weapon.
+Works only for melee.
 * Dodge.
-Always works.
+Always works if you can move.
 * Shield.
 Advantage is shield adds additional bonus.
+Disadvantage is that you need a shield and it takes up a hand.

 ### Bonus Action